YadiBelly/IOS-Tumblr/README.md

-Project 5 - Tumblr-Feed
+Tumblr-Feed

 Submitted by: Yadisa Belliard

-Tumblr-Feed is an app that ...
  Tumblr's feed is known for its diversity, customization, and multimedia content, offering a personalized mix of text, images, GIFs, and videos based on user interests.

-Time spent: 5 hours spent in total

 ## Required Features